CapTen101/VLC-docs/userguide/audio.rst

 Visualize Audio
 ***************

 Visualizations display splashes of colour and geometric shapes and generate animated imagery based on a piece of music.

-The different visual effects available are Spectrometer, Scope, Spectrum, VU Meter and Goom.
-This menu item can also be used to disable a visualization.

-Select an option under the Visualizations option from the Audio menu to view the effects.
-The selected visualization is then played.
+Select the type of visualizations option from the Audio menu to view the effects.
+The different visual effects available are:

+* Spectrometer
+* Scope
+* Spectrum
+* VU Meter
+* Goom
+* projectM
+* 3D Spectrum

-To disable visualizations, select Disable under Visualizations from the Audio menu.
-The visualization is then disabled.
+To disable visualizations, click on **Disable** on the **Visualizations** drop down menu.
 Spectrum visualization on VLC.

 ******************